 - 1.8 Applications of Shell Mould Casting Process

 Introduction to Shell Mould Casting Process

-Shell moulding is a process for producing simple or complex near net shape castings maintaining tight tolerances and a high degree of dimensional stability.
+Shell mould casting is a process for producing simple or complex near net shape castings maintaining tight tolerances and a high degree of dimensional stability.
 Shell moulding is method for making high quality castings.

 The process is based on the principle of capability of a thermosetting resin and sand mixture to assume the shape of a preheated metal pattern to form a dense, quickly hardened shell mould.

 Sand coated with a thermosetting plastic resin is dropped onto a heated metal pattern, which cures the resin.

 The shell segments are stripped from the pattern and assembled.
 When the poured metal solidifies, the shell is broken away from the finished casting.

 Advantages: Faster production rate than sand moulding high dimensional accuracy with smooth surfaces.